 Haunch the outer paver edges with mortar mix to keep the pavers in place

 Find all your landscaping material needs at the leading landscape supply store, Wholesale Sleepers Co.
-We carry a wide selection of products, from quality pavers and retaining walls to decorative mulches and stones, to help you transform your property.
+We carry a wide selection of products, from quality pavers and retaining walls to decorative mulches and natural stone pavers, to help you transform your property.
 We also provide handy tips to help guide you through the entire process.

 Interested in building a paved concrete driveway?
 Check out the various products we offer today!